-Mr. Yongliang Wang has been serving as our director and president since June 2019.
+Mr. Yongliang Wang is an executive president of our company and has been serving as our director since June 2019.
 Prior to joining us, Mr. Wang was the senior director of Paipai business at JD Group since July 2008.
 Prior to that, Mr. Wang was a sales manager at Tianjin Samsung Opto-Electronics Co., Ltd. from January 2007 to February 2008 and the supervisor of the procurement center of Gome Electrical Appliances from July 2005 to January 2007.
 Mr. Wang received his bachelor's degree from University of International Business and Economics in July 2005.

 Mr. Lijun Xin has been serving as our director since September 2022.
-Mr. Lijun Xin is the chief executive officer of JD Retail.
-Mr. Xin joined JD.com (NASDAQ: JD and HKEX: 9618) in 2012 and has held several key positions within JD Group.
-He pioneered the integration of online retail and marketplace model in business operation when he was the head of the Apparel & Home business department.
-Later on, he led the establishment of JD.com's healthcare business and was appointed as the chief executive officer of JD Health International Inc. (HKEX: 6618) in July 2019.
-Under the leadership of Mr. Xin, JD Health International Inc. was successfully listed on HKEX in December 2020.
-Mr. Xin has also been serving as a director of Dada Nexus Limited (NASDAQ: DADA) since August 2022.
+Mr. Xin joined JD.com (NASDAQ: JD and HKEX: 9618) in 2012 and has held several key positions within JD.com.
+He pioneered the integration of online retail and marketplace model in business operation when he was head of the Apparel & Home business department.
+Later on, he led the establishment of JD.com's healthcare business and was appointed as chief executive officer of JD Health International Inc. (HKEX: 6618) in July 2019.
+Under the leadership of Mr. Xin, JD Health was successfully listed on HKEX in December 2020.
+After that, he served as the chief executive director of JD retail from September, 2021 to January, 2024.
 Mr. Xin holds an EMBA degree from China Europe International Business School and a bachelor's degree of science in electrical engineering and automation from Shanghai Jiao Tong University.